Disease Guide ·Obesity ·2026

 Obesity in Dogs - symptoms, vet costs & insurance

-Managing dog obesity costs $30-$100/month for diet and monitoring, but the secondary diseases it causes cost thousands.
-An estimated 56% of US dogs are overweight or obese.
-Obesity isn't just cosmetic — it directly leads to diabetes, arthritis, heart disease, and shortened lifespan.
-Every extra pound puts stress on joints, organs, and your wallet.
+Dog obesity costs $30-$100/month to manage, but secondary diseases cost thousands.
+An estimated 56% of US dogs are overweight.
+Obesity directly causes diabetes, arthritis, heart disease, and shortened lifespan.

 Obesity - vet costs and insurance